-- (i) in cases where permission for non-deduction has already been granted by the national competent authority prior to 4 November 2014, the credit institutions may continue to not deduct the relevant holdings on the basis of that permission, provided that appropriate disclosure requirements are met; - (ii) in cases where the credit institution plans to submit a request to the ECB for such permission, the ECB will grant permission, provided that the CRR criteria and appropriate disclosure requirements are met. - DEDUCTION OF HOLDINGS OF FINANCIAL SECTOR ENTITIES (Article 49(2) of the CRR)
+- (i) in cases where the credit institution plans to submit a request to the ECB for such permission, the ECB will grant a permission, covering all own funds-equivalent instruments, provided that the CRR criteria and appropriate disclosure requirements are met. - (ii) in cases where permission for non-deduction has already been granted by the national competent authority prior to 4 November 2014, the credit institutions may continue to not deduct the relevant holdings on the basis of that permission, provided that appropriate disclosure requirements are met and that the permission covers all own funds equivalent instruments, otherwise the ECB will amend those permissions to apply the risk weight to all own funds equivalent instruments; - 6.
+DEDUCTION OF HOLDINGS OF FINANCIAL SECTOR ENTITIES (Article 49(2) of the CRR)

 The ECB considers the deduction of holdings of own funds instruments issued by financial sector entities included in the scope of consolidated supervision in accordance with Article 49(2) of the CRR to be necessary in specific cases and, in particular, in cases of structural separation and resolution planning.
-In accordance with the last sub-paragraph of Article 49(2), this provision does not apply when calculating own funds for the purposes of the requirements laid down in Articles 92a and 92b, which are instead calculated in accordance with the deduction framework set out in Article 72e(4).
+In accordance with Article 49(2), third and fourth sub-paragraphs, this provision does not apply